Sharmini1206/Personal-Finance_Dashboard/README.md

 # Personal-Finance_Dashboard

 # Overview
-This project focuses on analyzing the personanal expences of a person using Excel for data storage and for visualization.
-The goal is to provide actionable insights for HR professionals and business stakeholders to improve employee management, determine major causes of attrition, reduce attrition, and enhance overall organizational performance.
+To analyze an individual’s personal expenses using Excel for data storage and visualization.
+The aim is to provide actionable insights that improve financial management by identifying major expense categories, finding opportunities to reduce costs, and enhancing overall financial well-being.

 HR Dashboard